liamca/azure-search-backup-restore/README.md

 # Azure Search Index Backup and Restore

-The purpose of this tool is to help with extraction of content from an Azure Search index and restoration to a new index.
+The purpose of this tool is to help with extraction of content from an Azure Search index and restoration to a new index during the development phase.

 ## Important - Please Read